jewettaij/visfd/doc/doc_filter_mrc.md

 slowly fading from 1 to 0 (near a curve-shaped boundary, for example).

-### -mask file.rec
+### -mask MRC_FILE

 The argument following the
-"-mask" argument should be the name of a tomogram file (MRC format) of the same size as the input tomogram.
+"-mask" argument should be the name of a 3D image file (in MRC/REC format) of the same size as the input image.
 During the filtering process, only voxels belonging to the tomogram with non-zero voxel values in the "mask" tomogram will be considered, and these remaining voxels will be multiplied by the mask's voxel value